 NATO remains committed to the full implementation of UNSCR 1325 on Women, Peace and Security and related Resolutions, which aim to promote women’s rights, increase women’s participation in preventing and ending conflict, and protect women and girls from conflict-related sexual violence.
 In line with the policy developed by NATO Allies, together with partners in the Euro-Atlantic Partnership Council (EAPC), significant progress has been made in implementing the goals set out in these Resolutions.

 The NATO Secretary General’s Special Representative for Women, Peace and Security regularly addresses the UN Security Council on the occasion of the Open Debates on Women, Peace and Security, and on conflict-related sexual violence, highlighting the work undertaken by NATO to implement the resolutions.

 Building on the UNSCR 1325 framework, NATO revised its policy on Women, Peace and Security in 2018, introducing policy principles of integration, inclusiveness and integrity.
-NATO has engaged on a regular basis with the UN on a number of initiatives, including endorsing NATO’s first Policy on Preventing and Responding to Sexual Exploitation and Abuse in 2019, drafting the NATO Policy on Combating Conflict-Related Sexual Violence, supporting lessons learned and good practices, and promoting the development of national action plans for NATO nations.
+NATO has engaged on a regular basis with the UN on a number of initiatives, including NATO’s first Policy on Preventing and Responding to Sexual Exploitation and Abuse, which was endorsed by NATO Leaders at the 2021 Brussels Summit.
+The two organisations have also joined efforts to draft the NATO Policy on Combating Conflict-Related Sexual Violence, to support lessons learned and good practices, and to promote the development of national action plans for NATO member countries.